fbpx

 Gig Performer can also record all incoming MIDI data and creates a standard MIDI format 1 file where each track represents each physical MIDI input device on your computer.

-Sitting innocuously on the bottom left of the main window is a button called Recorder.
+Note the Recorder button, sitting innocuously on the bottom left of the main window.

 Gig Performer, the recorder button (bottom left), Audio and MIDI recorder